The Legend of Zelda: A Link Between Worlds: Concept and production

 In November 2011, Skyward Sword was released for the Wii, and Zelda series producer Eiji Aonuma began thinking about the next project in the series.
-While Nintendo had released a remake of Ocarina of Time for the 3DS, demand for an original Zelda title to be released on the 3DS was growing.
+While Nintendo had released a remake of Ocarina of Time for the 3DS, demand for an original Zelda game on the 3DS was growing.
 Aonuma chose to revisit the idea of Link entering walls.
 With Shikata and Mouri still engaged in the development of Wii U launch games, Aonuma decided to revive the project without its core members, 13 months after it was shelved.
 Kentaro Tominaga was brought onto the team to continue where Shikata had left off.
 He refined the system of entering walls and designed some small dungeons, which he presented to Miyamoto in May 2012.
 Tominaga planned to create 50 more small dungeons that would use the wall-entering mechanic, but Miyamoto criticised this approach and suggested basing the new game on A Link to the Past.
 Aonuma proposed combining the wall-entering mechanic with the top-down perspective and landforms of A Link to the Past.
 He felt that the shift in perspective when entering a wall would be complemented by the stereoscopic 3D capabilities of the 3DS.
 Aonuma converted the two-dimensional landforms of A Link to the Past into three-dimensional space and the team placed Link into the setting with the wall-entering mechanic to test the feature.
 After several more presentations to Miyamoto, development of the project was allowed to progress in July.
 The development team began expanding before the end of 2012, with people joining from finished projects; Shikata rejoined as director and Mouri returned as assistant director and lead programmer.
 Development was completed in October 2013.